Local Catholic Charities proudly serve immigrants

 For decades, Local Catholic Charities Organizations have provided services to undocumented, unaccompanied minors in California.
 Most of these children have faced dire hardships, including domestic violence, abuse, hunger, gang violence, and parental abandonment.
 Some are victims of illegal sex trafficking.

-Since 2014, under the leadership of California Charities of California, Local Catholic Charities Organizations have participated in the California Department of Social Services program to provide Legal Services for Unaccompanied Undocumented Minors (UUM).
-Catholic Charities of Los Angeles, Inc. participate in this program.
-These organizations are accredited by the Board of Immigration Appeals and provide no-cost, expert legal representation to these children.
-Catholic Charities has been recognized by the California Department of Social Services as a top-performing contractor for the UUM Legal Services program.
+Since 2014, under the leadership of California Charities of California, local Catholic Charities Organizations have participated in the CDSS Legal Services for Unaccompanied Undocumented Minors (UUM) Program, providing no-cost, expert legal representation to these children.
+At the present time, Catholic Charities of Los Angeles, Inc., participates in this program.